Ingredients:

 ~ Simply Tammi

-* If you want sesame chicken just add sesame seeds, you can toast about 2 T sesame seeds in about 1-2 T sesame oil or peanut oil for about 2 minutes and add to the chicken before you bake it.
+* If you like sesame chicken, toast 2 T sesame seeds in 1-2 T sesame or peanut oil for 2 minutes.
+Add them to the chicken before you bake it.

 This is absolutely awesome but my favorite part was watching my granddaughter (she has Celiac Disease) smile as she was enjoying every bite!
 She hasn't been able to eat Chinese food since she was diagnosed and it is one of her favorites.
 All of my taste testers, even the 4 year old agreed this is better than take-out!
 Enjoy and be blessed!